ddagar2000/Python---Customer-Churn-Analysis/README.md

 • Internet service types like fiber optic show higher churn compared to DSL.

-2. Data Preparation and Cleaning
+2. Data Preparation and Cleaning:

 •	Binary Conversions: Variables such as Senior Citizen were converted from binary (0/1) to more interpretable "Yes/No" labels for better readability.